harshanp2003/CSharp/README.md

 1. C# program that asks the user to enter multiple lines of text (until they type "STOP").

-2. Program to write 10MB of data to multiple files
+2. Program to write 10MB of data to multiple files (MultiThread)

 3. Online order processing system using async programming.
 Program
    a) Asks the user for an order name.